 doing something you enjoy – this could be something simple such as watching a movie or TV show, carving out some time to read or spend time in the garden.
 Perhaps to call a friend or spend time on a hobby.
 Whatever it is, having something to look forward to is a great way to help keep spirits up

 try and make sure you and your family get enough sleep.
 Sleep is really important for your mental health and wellbeing and especially during these unsettling times.
 Check out our tips on getting enough sleep below.

 eating well –Keep your meals as healthy as you can.
 Perhaps designate a day to do some batch cooking to ensure that you always have healthy nutritious meals to hand.
-You can see more great tips on eating well here
+See more great tips on eating well

 keep learning – Learning new things or developing new skills can really help build self confidence and improve self esteem, and depending on what you choose it can also help you get to know others with similar interests.

 giving to others – helping others and participating in your community can be hugely beneficial to your own wellbeing, as well as those that you are helping.
 It can be something simple such as checking in with someone who may be vulnerable at this time, or volunteering in a more formal role